16 Best Waterfalls in Oklahoma

 9. Centennial Park Waterfall

-The small Centennial Park waterfall is a tranquil place in the middle of the city.
+The small Centennial Park waterfall is a tranquil place in the middle of the city, with nice views of the Tusla skyline.
 One of the best times to visit is at night, when the walking paths are illuminated and the water features take on a different ambience than in the daylight.

 10. Price Falls